-4.11 Bootloader
+4.10 Bootloader

-The IMU383 possesses the capability to upgrade the firmware via an on-board bootloader.
+The IMU381 possesses the capability to upgrade the firmware via an on-board bootloader.
 See Section 9 for a description of the process.

-5 IMU383 UART Port Interface Definition
+5 IMU381 UART Port Interface Definition

-This section of the manual explains the IMU383 packet formats as well as the supported commands.
+The IMU381 Series contains a number of different products which have different measurement capabilities.
+Depending on the model you purchased, various commands and output modes are supported.
+However, all models support a common packet structure that includes both command or input data packets (data sent to the IMU381 Series) and measurement output or response packet formats (data sent from the IMU381 Series).
+This section of the manual explains these packet formats as well as the supported commands.
 NAV-VIEW also features a number of tools that can help a user understand the packet types available and the information contained within the packets.
 This section of the manual assumes that the user is familiar with ANSI C programming language and data type conventions.